joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 But this life is certainly not an action movie because the ones needing to be saved--you and I--were not good in the sight of God and by own strength, could not redeem ourselves.

-You see what Christ did here?
+In this passage, do you see what Christ did here?

 ><sup> 6b </sup> at the right time, Christ died for the ungodly.

-Let me give it to you in another the way--the good news...
+Let me give it to you in another the way.
+Let me give you some good news...

+<div style="page-break-after: always;"></div>

 ## The Gospel